Roundguard: Reception

 Roundguard received "generally favorable reviews", according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 75% of critics.

-Game Informer's Matt Miller wrote that inclusion of roguelike elements made Roundguard "rewarding", and gave it its own identity.
+Game Informers Matt Miller wrote that inclusion of roguelike elements made Roundguard "rewarding", and gave it its own identity.
 Miller felt that it became easy for the choice of class to become "stale" without a larger selection of heroes.
 He expresses his frustration toward the challenge of making an optimized build.

 Stephen Tailby of Push Square praised the execution, presentation, and gameplay. iMore recommended Roundguard as a "must" for those who enjoyed Peggle.
 Pocket Gamer's Will Quick wrote that the roguelike and puzzle mechanics were combined in "fun, interesting, and challenging ways".
 However he believed it could be "difficult and unforgiving" at times.

 TouchArcade's Sergio Velasquez wrote that the music was "good", but wasn't as "great" as the art style.
 He commended the character design, dialogue, and gameplay.
 Writing for Nintendo World Report, Bryan Rose wrote that the game was a "well-executed" idea, complimenting the dungeon crawling and "witty" dialogue.
 Rose felt that the graphics and audio were fine, but mundane, concluding that the gameplay was Roundguard's "strongest suit".